-- Reviewing pupils' individual progress towards their goals each term - Regularly reviewing the impact of interventions - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with SEND or EHC plans
+- Reviewing pupils' individual progress towards their goals each term - Regularly reviewing the impact of interventions - Using pupil questionnaires - Monitoring by the SENDCO - Using provision maps to measure progress - Holding annual reviews for pupils with statements of SEND or EHC plans

-The Governors ensure that SEND provision is an integral part of the school development plan and will evaluate the effectiveness and success of this.
+The Governors ensure that SEND provision is an integral part of the school development plan and will evaluate the effectiveness and success of this policy in the light of the policy objectives detailed under the heading "Guiding Principles".
 In order to achieve this, Governors will monitor:

-- The standards and progress made by pupils with special educational needs and disabilities. - The number of pupils at SEND Support and those with Education, Health and Care Plans in each year group. - The movement of pupils on SEND Support and Education, Health and Care Plans across the categories. - The level and pattern of help provided at each stage (i.e. average time allocated and the balance of in-class and withdrawal help) as evidenced in the provision map. - The views of parents expressed on stage forms and any complaints received. - The extent to which pupils' views are reflected on IEP forms. - Details of visits by specialist teachers, educational psychologists and other agencies.

-• Staff views on in-service training opportunities and the training opportunities available.
+- The standards and progress made by pupils with special educational needs and disabilities. - The number of pupils at SEND Support and those with Education, Health and Care Plans in each year group. - The movement of pupils on SEND Support and Education, Health and Care Plans across the categories as recorded on the school's provision map. - The level and pattern of help provided at each stage (i.e. average time allocated and the balance of in-class and withdrawal help) as evidenced in the provision map. - The views of parents expressed on stage forms and any complaints received. - The extent to which pupils' views are reflected on IEP forms. - Details of visits by specialist teachers, educational psychologists and other agencies. - Staff views on in-service training opportunities and the training opportunities available.